ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Abstract

 \section{Abstract}

-Clinical trial failure remains a central bottleneck in drug development, where minor protocol design flaws can irreversibly compromise outcomes despite promising therapeutics.
-Although cutting-edge AI methods achieve strong performance in predicting trial success, they are inherently reactive for merely diagnosing risk without offering actionable remedies once failure is anticipated.
-To fill this gap, this paper proposes \mname, a self-evolving AI agent framework that addresses this gap by casting clinical trial reasoning as an iterative protocol redesign problem.
-Our method integrates failure diagnosis, safety-aware modification, and candidate evaluation in a closed-loop, reward-driven optimization framework.
-Serving the outcome prediction model as a simulation environment, \mname$\,\,$enables low-cost evaluation of protocol modifications and provides dense reward signals for continuous self-improvement.
-To support efficient exploration, the framework maintains hierarchical memory that captures iteration-level feedback within trials and distills transferable redesign patterns across trials.
-Empirically, \mname$\,\,$improves $83.3\%$ of trial protocols with a mean success probability gain of $5.7\%$, and retrospective case studies demonstrate strong alignment between the discovered redesign strategies and real-world clinical trial modifications.
+Clinical trials constitute a critical yet exceptionally challenging and costly stage of drug development (\$2.6B per drug), where protocols are encoded as complex natural language documents, motivating the use of AI systems beyond manual analysis.
+Existing AI methods accurately predict trial failure, but do not provide actionable remedies.
+To fill this gap, this paper proposes \mname, a multi-agent system that formulates clinical trial optimization as an iterative redesign problem on textural protocols.
+Our method integrates failure diagnosis, safety-aware modifications, and candidate evaluation in a closed-loop, reward-driven optimization framework.
+Serving the outcome prediction model as a simulation environment, \mname\ enables low-cost evaluation and dense reward signals for continuous self-improvement.
+We further propose a hierarchical memory that captures iteration-level feedback within trials and distills transferable redesign patterns across trials.
+Empirically, \mname\ improves $83.3\%$ of trial protocols with a mean success probability gain of $5.7\%$ with negligible cost (\$0.12 per trial).
+Retrospective case studies demonstrate alignment between the discovered redesign strategies and real-world clinical trial modifications.
+The code is anonymously available at: \url{https://github.com/xingsixue123/ClinicalFailureReasonReTrial}.